-In 1953 Rustin, who was homosexual, was arrested in California after he was discovered having sex with a man.
+In 1953 Rustin, whowas homosexual, was arrested in California after being discovered having sex with a man.
 He served 50 days in jail and was registered as a sex offender.
-While his sexual orientation resulted in him taking a less public role, he was hugely influential within the civil rights movement.
+While his sexual orientation resulted in him taking a less public role, he was still hugely influential within the civil rights movement.

 In the mid-1950s Rustin became a close adviser to the civil rights leader Martin Luther King, Jr., and he was the principal organizer of King’s Southern Christian Leadership Conference.
 It was also in the mid-1950s that Rustin wrote the Quaker pamphlet Speak Truth To Power.
 The pamphlet was written to promote non-violence and it helped coin the term, ‘Speak Truth to Power.’